Using Figuring Out Melody as a CourseTextbook

 Back when the book was young, I realized that using this approach would require a substantial shift for instructors, so I wrote an overview that addressed three concerns I felt were germane:

 - an overview of the main principles

 - answers to commonly-asked questions

-Below, you’ll find a (somewhat rickety) flyer I wrote at that time.
+Below, you’ll find the (somewhat rickety) flyer I made at that time to expand on these themes.
 As you read it, I hope you feel inspired to teach this bright, young generation of musicians in new ways!